 Neighborhood Scout’s crime index ranks Oakland a 1 out of 100, so yeah, safety is definitely a concern when living in Oakland.

-Much like Brooklyn and the Bronx have changed as Manhattan has grown ever more expensive, Oakland is experiencing similar increases in household income and changing demographics.
+Much like Brooklyn and the Bronx have changed as New York has grown ever more expensive, Oakland is experiencing similar increases in household income and changing demographics.

 Just like any city, knowing your surroundings is crucial.
 Here’s a crime hotspot map.
 The bluer the better.